 Welcome to Campbellville

-and mill pond, Campbell's mill, the road coming south
+the dam and mill pond, Campbell's mill, the

 The Covered bridge across Level Branch creek showing it's reflection in the mill pond.
 See also another photo just below.